msv-lab/angelix/README.md

 _oracle_ - an executable that takes test identifier as the only argument and terminates with `0` exit code if and only if the corresponding test passes.

-Angelix dumps output variables values for each test case.
+Angelix dumps output values for each test case.
 Extracted information is stored in dump files:

     dump/test1/x/2

-where `x` is an output id, `2` is its execution instance.
+where `x` is output id, `2` is its execution instance.

 ## Contributors ##